Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • Dispatch scheduling is a better match for the NINA Advanced Sequencer and its approach to automation and triggers/interrupts.

-• In the future, the plugin will support constraints based on weather metrics such as sky quality or humidity which can obviously change over the course of a night.
+• In the future, the plugin may support constraints based on weather metrics such as sky quality or humidity which can obviously change over the course of a night.

-• A delay to tell the Target Scheduler instruction it needs to simply wait for target availability.
+• Wait Plan: a plan to tell the Target Scheduler instruction it needs to simply wait for target availability.
 At the end of the delay, it will call the planner again.

-The stop time is the end of the planning window and is used to interrupt the plan in case that time is exceeded.
+The hard stop time is the end of visibility for the target and an interrupt will be triggered if this time is exceeded.

 Plan 1